 Nine: Nine Time Travels (2013): Absolutely spellbinding!
-This is my number 2 show out of 276 K-dramas currently finished.
+This is my number 2 show out of hundreds of K-dramas finished.
 Give your brain a workout instead of just your emotions!
 Never a dull moment!
 A story that's like working on a challenging crossword puzzle, where nothing is as it seems at first, as you grasp for possible answers.
 Never a plot hole or a lapse of logic in the entire story.
 These two writers, Song Jae-jung and Kim Yoon-joo, will keep you on the edge of your seat more than any other K-drama you will ever watch.
 This is classic storytelling at its best.

 Lee Jin Wook, the star, is a fabulous actor.
 I was riveted staring at his gorgeous face and body for twenty straight hours!
 I had previously seen him in only one drama, Alone In Love, (2006) with my favorite actress Ye Jin Son, where he had played the second male lead.
 Why can't all men look like him, act like him?
 Everything he feels is on his face without him having to say a word, like a great silent film star.
 I was thrilled beyond measure that I picked this drama to reach my milestone of 100 K-dramas completed at the time, and I have since re-watched it two more times; it's like an addiction it's so great.

 What's even more amazing is that I adored it so much that it replaced my long term top favorite K-drama I'm Sorry, I Love You (2004) and I never thought anything would ever top that one, the first Korean drama I had watched in 2006, which changed my entire focus in entertainment.
-To be sure, Nine had some story elements which were similar to I'm Sorry, I Love You, perhaps that's why I was so strongly attracted to it: you have a man who is given a short time to live, he is out for revenge against the person who hurt him when he was younger, and he grows attracted to an unusual, pixie type of a girl whom he probably ordinarily wouldn't be attracted to unless he was facing a tragedy in his life and yearning for a comforting female presence in his final days.
+To be sure, Nine had some story elements which were similar to I'm Sorry, I Love You, perhaps that's why I was so strongly attracted to it: you have a man who is given a short time to live, he is out for revenge against the person who hurt him when he was younger, and he grows attracted to an unusual, pixie, gamin type of a girl whom he probably ordinarily wouldn't be attracted to unless he was facing a tragedy in his life and yearning for a comforting female presence in his final days.

 Lee Jin Wook plays Sun Woo Park, a news reporter with an inoperable brain tumor,